kevinwangsk/SONiC/doc/pmon-design.md

 # Platform monitor refactoring design #
 ## 1. migrate platform API from plugin to new platform API ##
+Old platform base APIs will be replaced by new designed API gradually.
+New API is well structed in a hierarchy flavor, a root "Platform" class include all the chassis in it, and each chassis will containe all the peripheral devices: PSUs, FANs, SFPs, etc.

+As for the vendors, the way to implement the new API will be very similiar, the different is that individual plugins will be replaced by a "sonic_platform" python package.

+Besides eeprom, SFP, fan, led and PSU, new base APIs were added for platform, chassis and watchdog.

 ### 1.1 PSU utility migration ###
 ### 1.2 SFP utility migration ###
 ### 1.3 EEPROM utility migration ###